-In 2023, this project reported our achieveconcerning the Shastry-Sutherland model, namely, the S=1/2 Heisenberg antiferromagnet on the orthogonal dimer lattice [2].
+In 2023, this project reported our achieveconcerning the Shastry-Sutherland ment model, namely, the S = 1/2 Heisenberg antiferromagnet on the orthogonal dimer lattice [2].
 In this study, we successfully carried out Lanczos diagonalizations of this system up to 48 sites.
 Within Lanczos-diagonalization studies, this size was treated for the first time to the best of our knowledge.
 Note here that the largest treated matrix dimension is 32,247,603,683,100.
-The properties of this model are determined by the ratio of two interaction amplitudes denoted by $r = J_2/J_1$, where J_1 denotes the amplitude of the Heisenberg interaction at the orthgonal dimer and J_2 denotes the amplitude of interaction forming the square lattice.
+The properties of this model are determined by the ratio of two interaction amplitudes denoted by $r = J_2/J_1$ , where $J_1$ denotes the amplitude of the Heisenberg interaction at the orthogal dimer and $J_2$ denotes the amplitude of interaction forming the square lattice.
 Our result concerning the edge of the exact-dimer phase for the 48-site system is r = 0.67542.
-From the comparison between the 44- and 48-site systems, our conclusion for the edge of the exact-dimer phase is and discussed the difference between the experimental and theoretical results from the viewpoint of Dzyaloshinski-Moriya interactions that are not taken into account in the theoretical model.
-Our studies contribute much to our deeper understandings of the quantum magnetism.
-Further investigations would clarify nontrivial quantum effects in these systems.
+From the comparison between the 44- and 48-site systems, our conclusion for the edge of the exact-dimer phase is

-$$r = 0.6754(2).
-(1)$$
+$$r = 0.6754(2). \tag{1}$$